M-Line Trolley: 183 and 189

+323

 323 is a 13-window Stone & Webster "turtleback" type street car built in 1915 as part of an order for 26 such cars for the Northern Texas Traction Company of Ft.
 Worth.
-323 is the only known surviving example of the Stone and Webster "stretch" streetcar, in late 2022 car 323s roof collapsed causing massive amounts of damage to the already aged carbody.
-The car is no longer considered for restoration and slowly is being picked apart as spare parts for car 186.
+323 is the only known surviving example of the Stone and Webster "stretch" streetcar.
+In late 2022 car 323's roof collapsed causing massive amounts of damage to the already aged carbody.
+The car is no longer considered for restoration and slowly is being stripped of spare parts for car 186.